Body Donation Program

 The University has a dedicated Garden of Rest at Lakeside Memorial Park and Crematorium at Kanahooka.
 The foundation stone pays tribute to all those who have donated their bodies to the University’s Body Donation Program and a small plaque commemorates individually those whose ashes have been scattered in the garden.
 Visitors are welcome to view the memorial within the crematorium’s operating hours.

 The University also maintains a Memorial Book which carries an inscription for all our donors in the year of their donation.
 It commemorates both those whose ashes are scattered at the Garden of Rest and those whose ashes have been collected by next of kin for private scattering ceremonies.
 The Memorial Book is on permanent display in the University’s Library.
 It is a dedicated tribute to those who have donated to the University’s Body Donation Program.
-Inscriptions within the book may be viewed during the Ceremony of Appreciation held on or around the end of September to early November.
-Invitations are sent out approximately 4-6 weeks prior to the ceremony.
+Inscriptions within the book may be viewed by family members during the Ceremony of Appreciation.